Skip to main content

 International Symposium on Artificial Intelligence, Robotics and Automation in Space (i-SAIRAS), 2024

-We formulate and solve an appearance-aware impulsive trajectory optimisation problem by implementing a novel differentiable Lambert problem solver, using Blender-in-the-loop as an appearance model and using gradient-based optimisation.
+An appearance-aware impulsive trajectory optimisation using differentiable Lambert problem solver, using Blender-in-the-loop as an appearance model and using gradient-based optimisation.

 Cameron Coombe; James Brett; Raghav Mishra; Gary W. Delaney; David Howard